jrief/django-shop-productvariations/README.rst

 Add to your product's detail view one or both of these mixin classes::

-   from shop.views.product import ProductDetailView from shop_product_optiongroups.views import ProductOptionGroupsViewMixin from shop_product_textoptions.views import ProductTextOptionsViewMixin
+   from shop.views.product import ProductDetailView from shop_optiongroups.views import ProductOptionGroupsViewMixin from shop_textoptions.views import ProductTextOptionsViewMixin

    class MyProductDetailView(ProductOptionGroupsViewMixin, \
       ProductTextOptionsViewMixin, ProductDetailView):